-The Justice Desk (TJD) has impacted the lives of over 1,4 million people in just 8 short years.
+The Justice Desk (TJD) has impacted the lives of over 2 million people since 2013

 This includes the training and equipping of 263,452 people to become everyday activists who are actively leading their own change.

-During this time, TJD has released 49 advocacy videos and educational materials that have further educated people across South Africa, Zambia, Zimbabwe, and the rest of the world on their fundamental human rights.
+During this time, TJD has released 50+ advocacy videos and educational materials that have further educated people across Africa and the rest of the world on their fundamental human rights.

-These projects continue to positively impact the lives of survivors of rape and gender-based violence, young boys without positive male role models, as well as elderly, disabled, and sickly people from vulnerable, under-served communities.
+These projects continue to positively impact the lives of survivors of rape and gender-based violence, young boys at risk of joining gangs and without positive male role models, as well as elderly, disabled, and sickly people from vulnerable, under-served communities.

 Over the past three years, 1004 young girls who are survivors of rape and gender-based violence have received mental health support, human rights training and self-defense classes through The Mbokodo Project.